-8.6 On-line database These statistics are published in StatBank under Maternity benefits in the following tables: - BARSEL04: Parental leave (calculated after days of entitlement to benefits) - BARSELo5: Parental leave, cohabitants (calculated after days) - BARSELo6: Parental leave, non cohabitants (calculated after days) - BARSEL11: Days with parental leave (parent years) by unit, entitlement, sector, social status and industry - BARSEL14: Days with parental leave (parent years) by unit, entitlement and industry (detailed) 8.7 Micro-data access There are two registers Maternity benefit register Maternity Statistics Register The maternity benefit register is updated four times a year, and contains at individual level all periods of maternity benefit The maternity statistics register is updated twice a year, and contains information for each year at the individual level for the persons who have had a child during the year.
-Both of these registers will be made available to researchers and other analysts during 2022.
-Researchers and other analysts from authorized research institutions can access statistics microdata through Statistics Denmark Research Services 8.8 Other The register for childbirth benefits provides data for The Statistics People Receiving Public Benefits, The Law Model, Absence and The Labour Market Account.
-In addition the register is used for custom-made analyses at ad hoc basis.
+8.6 On-line database These statistics are published in StatBank under Maternity benefits in the following tables: - BARSEL04: Parental leave (calculated after days of entitlement to benefits) - BARSELo5: Parental leave, cohabitants (calculated after days) - BARSELo6: Parental leave, non cohabitants (calculated after days) - BARSEL11: Days with parental leave (parent years) by unit, entitlement, sector, social status and industry - BARSEL14: Days with parental leave (parent years) by unit, entitlement and industry (detailed) 8.7 Micro-data access There are two registers Barselsdagpengeregisteret Barselsstatistikregistret Barselsdagpengeregisteret is updated four times a year, and contains at individual level all periods of maternity benefit Barselsstatistikregistret is updated once a year, and contains information for each year at the individual level for the persons who have had a child during the year.
+The Barselsdagpengeregisteret is made available to researchers and other analysts who, if they are from authorized research institutions, can access the statistics' Micro-data through Statistics Denmark Research Services The annually updated register, Barselsstatistikregisteret,, will be made available to Forskerservice and DST Consulting before August 2023.
+8.8 Other Figures for maternity leave appear as part of the statistics, Persons on public benefits, and can be retrieved via the statistical bank tables of these statistics.
 8.9 Confidentiality - policy Cells with fewer than five observations are not displayed, which meets Statistics Denmark's general policy for protection of personal data.
 8.10 Confidentiality - data treatment Statistics Denmark policy of confidence is respected.
 By publishing cells containing fewer persons than five are omitted.
 8.11 Documentation on methodology There are no separate method documents for these statistics, but there is documentation of the underlying programs and registers.
 However, it is documentation that is largely confidential.
 8.12 Quality documentation Results from the quality evaluation of products and selected processes are available in detail for each statistics and in summary reports for the Working Group on Quality.
 9 Contact The administrative placement of this statistic is in the division of Labour and Income.
 The person responsible is Torben Lundsvig, tel. +45 3917 3421, e-mail: tlu@dst.dk 9.1 Contact organisation Statistics Denmark 9.2 Contact organisation unit Labour and Income, Social Statistics.